IshraqueSarwar/symmetrical-Abrain-cell/README.md

 	4. Precompiled headers to speed up compilation time?
 	5. Work on n/tensor & n-tensor overload for t1d and t2d.
 	6. Maybe develop += etc operators for cross class??
+	7. try to replicate random_randn just like numpy random.
+	8. try to fix the random_randn's seed functionality.